Squirrels of North America

 In North America, 16 species of bushy-tailed tree squirrels are found, of which the eastern grey squirrel (Sciurus carolinensis) is the most widespread, found in the eastern half of the continent, and introduced to several areas in the West.
 It is very common in towns, as long as there are trees, where it can take shelter from dogs and other enemies.
 Grey squirrels are active throughout the year, and in autumn they store nuts and fruits in underground caches.
 They are not able to remember where the food was buried, but find it by smelling it under the snow.
 Grey squirrels are often a nuisance on bird feeders, where they consume most of the food, intended for birds.
 In parks and other places, where people regularly feed grey squirrels, they become very tame indeed.

 The western grey squirrel (Sciurus griseus) has a larger and bushier tail than its eastern counterpart.
-It is distributed in the Pacific States, from northern Washington to southern California, just entering northern Baja California.
+It is distributed in the Pacific States, from northern Washington to southern California, just entering northern Baja California, Mexico.

 The fox squirrel (Sciurus niger) is distributed all over eastern U.S. and south-eastern Canada, west to the Dakotas, Colorado, and Texas.
 The colour of this species varies tremendously, western populations being mostly yellowish-brown, while eastern populations are darker, from dark brown to almost black.